 January 10, 2014 –

 Hale is also being recognized for other contributions he has made.
-He is active with the Our Lady of the Snows Catholic Church on the reservation and was the primary caretaker for the Shipshee Cemetery for several years.
-It was also Roy who initiated placing specialty-made military markers on the graves of Potawatomi veterans buried in cemeteries on the reservation.
+He is active with the Our Lady of the Snows Catholic Church on the common land and was the primary caretaker for the Shipshee Cemetery for several years.
+It was also Roy who initiated placing specialty-made military markers on the graves of Potawatomi veterans buried in cemeteries on the common land.
 He has also been an active member in the Jackson County Historical Society.

-Biographically, Roy Aloysius Hale was born on the Prairie Band Potawatomi reservation in Mayetta, Kan. on Oct.
+Biographically, Roy Aloysius Hale was born on the Prairie Band Potawatomi Common Land in Mayetta, Kan. on Oct.
 19, 1929 to Jane (Blandin) and Joseph P. “Shakey” Hale.
-During his youth, he and his brother Lawrence “Emery” were raised by their grandmother “Pit-ti-saw” who spoke only the Potawatomi language and lived on the Potawatomi reservation.
+During his youth, he and his brother Lawrence “Emery” were raised by their grandmother “Pit-ti-saw” who spoke only the Potawatomi language and lived on the Potawatomi Common Land.

 In 1942, after the boys became teenagers, they left Kansas to attend Chilocco Indian School in Oklahoma until the 11th grade.
 Following that, they returned to Kansas and both graduated from Circleville High School in 1948.